jayeshk/mylab/svnfolder/README.md

 ```
 ## Usage

-All plugin methods takes 3 arguments - option, success callback, failure callback.
+All plugin methods take 3 arguments - option, success callback, failure callback.

-* In order to receive GPS locations, location usage key must may be added in project configuration, while installing plugin usage discription can be passed to key $LOCATION_USAGE_DESCRIPTION.
+* In order to use GPS features, location usage key will be added in project configuration, while installing plugin 'location usage' discription can be set using key $LOCATION_USAGE_DESCRIPTION.

 ### Setup maps with api key.